Skip to main content

 Frequently asked questions about e-Invoicing in Nigeria

-Nigeria supports the following e-Invoice formats: JSON, XML, Peppol BIS.
+Nigeria supports the following e-Invoice formats: JSON, XML.

-Nigeria uses the following e-Invoicing standards: MBS Portal.
+Nigeria uses the following e-Invoicing standards: UBL, ISO 20022, Merchant Buyer Solution (MBS).

-Exemptions from Nigeria e-Invoicing may apply to: Smaller Businesses.
+Exemptions from Nigeria e-Invoicing may apply to: Taxpayer segments not yet live.
 Check specific criteria as exemptions vary by transaction type and business size.